SimoneMoreWare/Learn_SignalR/README.md

 SignalR supports the following techniques for handling real-time communication (in order of graceful fallback):

 * [WebSockets](https://learn.microsoft.com/en-us/aspnet/core/fundamentals/websockets?view=aspnetcore-8.0)
+    - WebSocket is a bidirectional full-duplex communication protocol that allows interactive communication between clients and servers.
+    - With SignalR, WebSocket is the preferred transport method when available, as it offers optimal performance and reduced latency.
+    - WebSocket establishes a persistent connection between the client and the server, allowing data to be sent both from the client to the server and from the server to the client without waiting for an explicit request.
+- This protocol is supported by many modern browsers and web servers.
 * Server-Sent Events
+    - SSE is a mechanism that allows the server to send events to the browser asynchronously over a single HTTP connection.
+    - Unlike WebSocket, SSE only allows the server to send data to the client; the client cannot send data to the server using SSE.
+    - SignalR supports SSE as one of the alternative transport protocols when WebSocket is not available.
+    - SSE is supported by many modern browsers, but it may not be available on all servers.
 * Long Polling
+    - Long Polling is a technique that simulates bidirectional connection by emulating a persistent connection between client and server through a series of HTTP requests.
+    - When the client makes a request to the server, the server does not respond immediately.
+Instead, it keeps the connection open until it has data to send to the client or until a timeout expires.
+    - When the server has data to send, it responds to the client's request with the data, and the client immediately sends a new request to keep the connection open.
+    - Long Polling is a less efficient technique compared to WebSocket and SSE, as it requires more bandwidth and increases latency.
+    - However, Long Polling can be used as a fallback when WebSocket and SSE are not available.

 SignalR automatically chooses the best transport method that is within the capabilities of the server and client.